Report To Army Finds Blast From Some Weapons May Put Shooter's Brain At Risk

 Sims realized something disturbing when he started looking into research on brain damage among football players who'd taken repeated blows to the head.

-"It's not that one time that the guy got knocked unconscious," Sims says. "it's the 500 times that the guy got hit prior to that."
+"It's not that one time that the guy got knocked unconscious," Sims says.
+"It's the 500 times that the guy got hit prior to that."

 Sims is especially worried about service members involved in training others to fire heavy weapons.
 These people often spend entire days on a range where the weapons are being fired.